Opentrons/opentrons/api/docs/v2/new_modules.rst

     def run(protocol: protocol_api.ProtocolContext):
         temp_mod = protocol.load_module('temperature module gen2', 'D3')
         plate = temp_mod.load_labware('corning_96_wellplate_360ul_flat')

-.. suggested replacement for existing "where to put it" text
-.. maybe remove and just link to an online quick-start guide?

 The supported deck slot positions for the Temperature Module depend on the robot you’re using.